barchart/events-client-js/docs/content/concepts/event_structure.md

 * Broker Acknowledged Trade,
 * etc...

-Like customers and products, ad hoc categories are not permitted.
-Refer to the the [EventType](https://github.com/barchart/events-api-common/blob/master/lib/data/EventType.js) enumeration for a listing of categories.
+Ad hoc categories are not permitted.
+Refer to the the [EventType](https://github.com/barchart/events-api-common/blob/master/lib/data/EventType.js) enumeration for an exact listing of categories.

 When constructing a JavaScript object use an enumeration item for the ```type``` property, as follows: